SomdattaNag/Security-Screening-System/learn.md

 4. Distinct alarms:
     1. Threat Alarm: If a known individual is detected.
     2. Safe Alarm: If no match is found.
-5. Email notifications sent to authorities with suspect details when a threat is detected.
+5. Email and SMS notifications sent to authorities with suspect details when a threat is detected.
 6. Modular and extendable prototype suitable for further integrations (IoT hardware, GUI, etc.).

 # Usage Instructions